 Dr Jonathan Baker is a Research Associate at the Airway Disease Section of the National Heart and Lung Institute.
-His research interests involve investigating the accelerated ageing phenotype associated with the disease chronic obstructive pulmonary disease (COPD).
+His research interests involve investigating aberrant signalling and inflammatory mechanisms in the respiratory disease, chronic obstructive pulmonary disease (COPD).
 Using diseased and control primary human lung samples Jonathan's work has focussed on understanding cellular senescence in COPD, as well as examining the IL-36 family of cytokines in neutrophilic inflammation in the lung.

 Jonathan studied Biochemistry as an undergraduate at Newcastle University, where he was awarded the Emmerson Biochemistry Research prize for his dissertation.
-Following the completion of his studies in 2010 he continued his studies at Newcastle University, on obtaining his PhD in 2014.
-During his PhD he studied the role of a family of kinases, named Protein Kinase D, in the regulation of matrix metalloproteinase expression in osteoarthritis.
+Following the completion of his BSc, he continued his studies at Newcastle University, obtaining his PhD in 2014.
+During his PhD he studied the family of kinases, named Protein Kinase D, in the regulation of matrix metalloproteinase expression in osteoarthritis.
 This work was presented at the BSR in Birmingham, in which he was awarded their Young Investigator award.

 Jonathan assists in the supervision of PhD, MRes, and BSc students and is a member of the American Thoracic Society, European Respiratory Society, and the British Association for Lung Research.

 et al., 2021, IL36 is a critical upstream amplifier of neutrophilic lung inflammation in mice, Communications Biology, Vol:4, ISSN:2399-3642, Pages:1-15